 During 2014, Bouchut tried completely new challenge – a stock car racing.
 He participated in eight races of the NASCAR Whelen Euro Series with Chevrolet SS, scoring one podium and finishing 20th in the points.

-In 2015, his last competitive season, Bouchut returned to stock car racing for one weekend, but his main competition was the Blancpain GT Series with GT Russian Team.
+In 2015, Bouchut returned to stock car racing for one weekend, but his main competition was the Blancpain GT Series with GT Russian Team.
 He was sharing the Mercedes-Benz SLS AMG GT3 with different co-drivers in the Endurance and Sprint races.
 His best result was the 9th place overall at Nogaro and first place among Pro-Am class drivers.
 Bouchut was out of racing in 2016 and then returned to NASCAR Whelen Euro Series for one more season.